Brass students performing in a Mead Witter School of Music Wind Ensemble Concert

 Breadth

-9-12 credits in a field other than the major specialty.
-See the Mead Witter School of Music Graduate Handbook for details.9-12
+A minimum of 9 credits in a field other than the major specialty.
+See the Mead Witter School of Music Graduate Handbook for details.9

 Foreign Language Proficiency

-Two foreign languages (one must be German) at intermediate level reading knowledge.
+One foreign language at intermediate level reading knowledge.
+German or Latin preferred.
 See Mead Witter School of Music Graduate Handbook for details on meeting the Foreign Language Proficiency.

 Doctoral Performance and Research